andywhite37/redhawk/README.md

 # Redhawk

-A promise library for Haxe.
+An experimental promise library for Haxe.

 This library is mostly inspired by the [Bluebird](https://github.com/petkaantonov/bluebird) promise library for JavaScript.
-This library also attempts to conform to the [Promises A+ spec](https://promisesaplus.com/) where possible.
+This library also attempts to conform to the [Promises/A+ spec](https://promisesaplus.com/) where possible.
 There are a few cases with a typed library where it is difficult to completely conform.